Child car seat buying guide

 Some local councils run schemes for local retailers to get training and accreditation for fitting car seats correctly, while others operate a free safety check service – so it may be worth looking at your local council website before you buy.

 Consider how large and heavy the car seat is.
-If you’re constantly moving it from one car to another, you might want to buy a more lightweight model.
+If you’re going to be constantly moving it from one car to another, a more lightweight model could be a priority.

 Modular pushchair/pram/car seat travel systems are extremely popular and useful, as you can just lift out the baby seat and place it straight onto the buggy or pram frame.
-Although practical, combos are more expensive, so make sure the car seat has the features you need before spending your money.
+But although practical, combos are more expensive, so you’ll want to make sure the car seat has all the features you need.

 The following tips can help ensure your child seat is safe and secure: